M.S.

 • Document at least 20 hours of clinical observation under the supervision of an occupational therapist before beginning the professional program.
 Students are encouraged to complete clinical observation hours as early as possible.

-• Completion of a bachelor’s degree prior to beginning the OTH coursework.
+• Completion of a bachelor’s degree prior to beginning the OTH graduate coursework.

 Procedures for Progression